RickStrahl/jquery-watch/readme.md

 ## Installation
 To install jquery-watch either copy the jquery-watch scripts out of the root folder of this repository, or use Bower to install it into your project:

-    $ Bower Install jquery-watcher
+    $ Bower install jquery-watch-dom

-Note the differing name (jquery-watcher rather than jquery-watch) due to a naming conflict with an existing bower package.
+Note the differing name (jquery-watch-dom rather than jquery-watch) due to a naming conflict with an existing bower package.

 ## Usage
 To use the plugin add a reference to jQuery and a reference to this plugin to your page: